nkinder/rdo-vm-factory/README.md

 of other software that is needed for the particular scenario (such as Active Directory or FreeIPA).

+These scripts have been tested on Fedora 20 and RHEL 7.
+The scripts will attempt to set up your environment for you the first time they are run, which includes cloning required git repos and installing required packages.

 Global configuration is defined in global.conf.
 This mainly consists of virtual network settings that will be used by the VMs that are created by the individual scenarios.